 What you said convinces me that the little ways we reach out can be vital.
 One simple gesture just might just come in the nick of time to get us through hell.

 Kelsey: Right.
 Our words or actions don’t have to be perfect--just reach out.
 On my worst days, it was such a relief to know someone cared.

 So true, Kelsey.
 It’s been a pleasure talking with you today—I could talk with you all day!
 Thanks so much.

 Kelsey: Thank you!

-Kelsey’s truly helpful site, packed with resources: Help Each Other Out www.helpeachotherout.org
+Kelsey’s truly helpful site, and packed with resources too: Help Each Other Out www.helpeachotherout.org

 Emily McDowell’s Empathy Cards— uplifting and honest! www.emilymcdowell.com